epierce/cas-server-extension-token/README.md

 }
 ```

-The _generated_ field is the timestamp in milliseconds.
-This value is compared against the system time to verify the age of the token.
-The _username_ is also compared to the _username_ request value to ensure this token belongs to this user.
+The _generated_ field is the timestamp in milliseconds, this value is compared against the system time to verify the age of the token.
+The _username_ value is also compared to the _username_ request parameter to ensure this token belongs to this user.

-To encrypt the token with Java or PHP, use [PHP-Java-AES-Encrypt](https://github.com/stevenholder/PHP-Java-AES-Encrypt)

 ### Example code for generating authentication tokens in multiple languages is available in the [https://github.com/epierce/cas-token-auth-examples](cas-token-auth-examples) repository